 The Reagent Type 1 Working Solution should be prepared fresh just prior to use by addition of the Protease Inhibitor Cocktail for plant cell and tissue extracts (10 μ l/ml).
-Each extraction requires 4.5 ml of Reagent Type 1 Working Solution for washes.
+Prepare enough Reagent Type 1 Working Solution for the amount of plant tissue to be extracted.
+Each mg of plant tissue requires 6 μ l of Reagent Type 1 Working Solution to prepare the hydrophilic fraction and each extraction requires 3 ml of Reagent Type 1 Working Solution for washes.